Is Aloe Vera Edible? Should You Eat Aloe Vera?

 Eaten in small doses for short periods of time, aloe vera gel is generally safe.
 Problems appear when whole-leaf extracts are consumed that include the aloe vera latex.
 Consumed over a long period, it can even be fatal.

-Here are some of the symptoms associated with aloe latex from the less severe to the life-threatening:
+Here are some of the symptoms associated with aloe latex, from the less severe to the life-threatening:

-• Diarrhea, abdominal cramps
+- Diarrhea, abdominal cramps

-• Worsening symptoms of IBS, IBD and Crohn’s disease
+- Worsening symptoms of IBS, IBD, and Crohn’s disease

-• Irregular heartbeat
+- Irregular heartbeat

-• Drug interactions (e.g., with anticoagulants and diuretics)
+- Drug interactions (e.g., with anticoagulants and diuretics)

-• Kidney failure
+- Kidney failure

-It’s important to know which parts of the aloe are safe to eat and in what quantity to avoid exposing yourself to any dangerous side-effects.
+It’s important to know which parts of the aloe are safe to eat and in what quantity to avoid exposing yourself to any dangerous side effects.

 While applying the product topically is generally considered safe, oral consumption should take into account the dangerous effects of aloe vera latex.

-Is Aloe Vera Safe to Pets?
+Is Aloe Vera Safe for Pets?

-According to the ASPCA website, aloe vera is toxic to cats, dogs and horses.
+According to the ASPCA website, aloe vera is toxic to cats, dogs, and horses.
 Only the gel inside the aloe is considered edible.

 Therefore, if you’re growing this succulent inside or outside your home, make sure your pets don’t have access to it.